-The Thirty-Seventh Annual
+The Thirty-Ninth Annual

-Santa Barbara Harvest Moon Dance Festival
+Santa Barbara’s Harvest Moon Dance Festival

 ~ One incredible venue ~